GreenFlag31/snackbar-library/README.md

 # snackbarService

-This library exposes a `snackbarService` that contains the following API:
+This library exposes a `SnackbarService` that contains the following API:

 ```
 <!-- Opens a component inside the snackbar -->